gstache/Sakuranov/# Space Cruise Murder Mystery.md

 - After the first night, The Vassal is found dead in the arboretum, head cracked on a stone apparently having tripped.
 The cameras show the accident in full, Arjay is the last known person with the Vassal
 - The Imperator blames Arjay because ir is foreign, and chafes at Ibanez being the lead investigator.
 Ibanez discovers the security footage has been tampered with.
 Without any additional leads and under pressure, Arjay is put in the ships brig.
 - Ibanez interviews all the other dinner guests and establishes alibis, anastasia was in the library and ordered [drink name]. arjay uses diplomatic immunity to be released
-- Tavka is in the library with Anastasia and notices that they ordered the [drink name]
-- Emmit discovers Arjay dying in the zero gravity steam room just a day after he was released.
+- Emmit and tavka go to the steam room and discovers Arjay dying in the zero gravity steam room just a day after he was released.
 Arjay imparts a cryptic [drink name].
-Again, there is tampered security footage, which again could only (at least to Ibanez) be the command staff
+Again, there is tampered security footage, which again could only (at least to Ibanez) be the command staff. but the drink is too much of a coincidence, anastasia might be the killer
-- Ibanez talks to Sirja, who relays the orders made in the intermediate time up to Arjay's death included the drink name, but the ID is missing
+- Ibanez talks to Sirja, who relays the orders made were confirmed.
+Sirja suggests a conspiracy, anastasia is working with another.
+Ibanez needs more than a drink, A has an alibi for the first, but sirja convinces them to Detain A again
-- Emmit and Tavka receive a dead man switch message from Arjay telling them who Anastasia really is and ir's suspicion that someone inside the ship is helping them do *something*, and together Emmit and Tavka attempt to tell Ibanez but the first officer intercepts.
+- Ibanez interviews A again, who has no alibi.
+Ibanez arrests them for the second murder, but sees no motive
 - The Shift happens
 - Sirja is found dead in their cradle, the captain is devastated.
-The first officer uses this as an opportunity to sideline Ibanez on the grounds of a failed investigation.
+The first officer uses this as an opportunity to sideline Ibanez on the by revealing his coup de grace: proof that Ibanez is the one who altered the video. he is confined to quarters
 - The engine malfuctions after arriving to Mitsubesk, forcing a new orbital path that takes them close to an outer planet
 - "Pirates" arrive and storm the ship (not depicted, Moloto uses his new security powers to confine the praetorians and misdirect the security team)
 - The captain manages to sabotage the drive system and lockout control and sends Ibanez to try and rally the defense